andyletzhang/segmentation_tools/README.md

 Segmentation is done using [Cellpose](https://github.com/mouseland/cellpose), and tracking is built on top of [trackpy](https://github.com/soft-matter/trackpy).

 ## Installation
 Before installing the packages, it's recommended to set up a Conda environment.
 An in-depth guide to installing Conda is available [here](python_onboarding/1-anaconda.md).
 If you have a GPU, it's also advisable to install a [GPU-accelerated version of PyTorch](python_onboarding/3-GPU.md) to vastly improve the speed of segmentation.
+You may also want to install [cupy](https://docs.cupy.dev/en/stable/install.html), which will leverage your GPU to faster compute heights from monolayer z-stacks.

 `segmentation_viewer` requires the installation of `segmentation_tools`, but `segmentation_tools` can run on its own if you don't plan on using the GUI.